JanWerder/Acedia/README.md

 ### Speed ###
 The speed boost, gives the player addional movement speed for a certain amount of seconds.
 The amount is not scaled with difficulty, but with upgrades

+## Tiles ##

+Tiles make up the level and have therefore a central position in the game.

+### Normal Tile ###
+The normal Tile allows all kind of movement on the same level as the tile itself

+### Ice Tile ###
+The Ice Tile slides the player over the tile, effectivly disallowing the player to change its directions or speed.
+It may result in the player sliding into an enemy and dieing.

+### Jumppad/Air Tile ##
+The Jumppad Tile is similar to the normal tile, but launches the player into the air.
+The height offset is exactly enough for the player to reach 1 higher level.

+### Spikey Tile ###
+The Spikey Tile is a normal Tile, but with 9 whole in it.
+In a periodical time interval spikeys come out of the wholes and kill the player in case he's on the tile at that moment.
+While the tile is predictable, it still sets a alertness for the player to beware of this tile